qdu-bioinfo/flex-meta-storms/README.md

 ```
 PM_Marker_Test.R -i dataset.abd -m dataset.meta -o Marker
 ```
-Here “dataset.abd” is the microbial feature table, “dataset.meta” is the metadata, and “Marker” is the output directory of selected biomarkers.
+Here “dataset.abd” is the microbial abundance table, “dataset.meta” is the metadata, and “Marker” is the output directory of selected biomarkers.
 In “Marker” directory, the “Out.Group.sig.meanTests.xls” file is the selected biomarkers with significant differences between groups.

 #### **c.
 Calculate Flex Meta-Storms distance (local alignment distances)**